 Want to know how valuable attorneys and law firms consider the leads that Google can deliver?
 Consider a list of the 100 most expensive Google Adwords Keywords of 2016, published on Search Engine Watch.
 The most expensive keyword was best mesothelioma lawyer, for which law firms were willing to spend up to $935.71 per click.

 Yes, you read that right: Firms are spending nearly one thousand dollars for one person to click on their ad at the top of the first page of Google after they search this query.

-The list, compiled by assignment help online and based on data from SEMRush, is particularly relevant to law firms because 79 of the 100 most expensive keywords fall into the “legal” category.
+The list, compiled by cheap essay writer and based on data from SEMRush, is particularly relevant to law firms because 79 of the 100 most expensive keywords fall into the “legal” category.

 If you’re new to search marketing, this is a good indicator of just how valuable the clients delivered by these keywords are to attorneys.
 Generally speaking, the higher the average CPC (Cost Per Click), the more valuable a click is to a business (companies can afford to spend more on qualified traffic which converts into clients as long as they maintain a positive return on their investment).